 "Impurity" is not defined in the REACH Regulation.
-A definition of impurity is included in the Technical Guidance Document (TGD) for "identification and naming of substances" (see Chapter 2.2):
+A definition of impurity is included in the Guidance Document for "identification and naming of substances" (see Chapter 2.2)1:

-Impurity: An unintended constituent present in a substance, as produced.
-It may originate from the starting materials or be the result of secondary or incomplete reactions during the production process.
-While impurities are present in the final substance, they were not intentionally added.
+Impurity: An unintended constituent present in a substance as manufactured.
+It may originate from the starting materials or be the result of secondary or incomplete reactions during the manufacture process.
+While it is present in the final substance it was not intentionally added.

-The definition of "substance" (see Art 3 of the REACH Regulation) includes a reference to impurities:
+The definition of "substance" (see Art 3 of the REACH Regulation)2 includes a reference to impurities:

-Substance : means a chemical element and its compounds in the natural state or obtained by any manufacturing process, including any additive necessary to preserve its stability and any impurity deriving from the process used, but excluding any solvent which may be separated without affecting the stability of the substance or changing its composition
+Substance: means a chemical element and its compounds in the natural state or obtained by any manufacturing process, including any additive necessary to preserve its stability and any impurity deriving from the process used, but excluding any solvent which may be separated without affecting the stability of the substance or changing its composition https://echa.europa.eu/documents/10162/2324906/substance_id_en.pdf/ee696bad-49f6-4fec-b8b7-2c3706113c7d?t=1525879053278